netgurru/casestudy-kops-project/README.md

    helm template mychart/
    ```

-   This will generate the rendered YAML files based on your Helm chart.
+   This will generate the rendered YAML files based on our Helm chart.

-You can customize the Helm chart and templates based on your specific needs.
+We can customize the Helm chart and templates based on our specific needs.

 That's it!
-You now have a deployment with Nginx and a web application running in the same pod, sharing public files through shared storage.
+We now have a deployment with Nginx and a web application running in the same pod, sharing public files through shared storage.
 The application is exposed with a Service object, and autoscaling is implemented.
 Ansible is used for basic configuration management, and Helm is used to render Kubernetes objects for reusability.

 ### DEVELOPMENT

-Sure!
-I can help you with that.
 Here's an example of a web application using Python and Flask framework to parse and process CSV files, upload them to S3 storage, and implement S3 Glacier transition.

-First, make sure you have Flask and Boto3 (AWS SDK for Python) installed.
-You can install them using pip:
+First, make sure we have Flask and Boto3 (AWS SDK for Python) installed.
+We can install them using pip:

 ```
 pip install flask boto3